K-Schriber/Year-two-Unit-1/Project_1/Project_Unit_1.md

 ## Proposed Solution

 Design statement:
-I will to design and make a ———— for a client who is ———.
-The ——– will about ———— and is constructed using the software ———.
-It will take  ———- to make and will be evaluated according to the criteria ———.
+I will to design and make a Ethruuen Wallet for a client who is trying to set up an acounnt.
+The wallet will hold currency and is constructed using the software pyhton.
+It will take  30 days to make and will be evaluated according to the criteria (please check succes critera 1-6).

 ** add a description of your coin and citation **